 According to Wikipedia, writer-producer-director J. P. Dutta made Border as an anti-war film, as in a movie that argues that war is bad and that we shouldn’t wage it for either political or economic reasons.
 I don’t know who’s editing Wikipedia these days or if Dutta was ever so bold as to claim anything to that effect, but if that statement is true, that is one of the most laughable boldfaced lies I have ever heard.

-While Border doesn’t fit in quite genre-wise with those other romantic cultural hits of that time period, in terms of its construction and pacing as a melodrama, it’s quite well made and pretty accessible to any viewer provided you aren’t too ethnically invested in the setting of the 1971 Indo-Pakistan War.
-By that I mean you’ll only be turned off by the film if you’re of Pakistani descent, a Muslim, and/or take either of those heritages too seriously.
-Too be fair to those folks, though, the biggest fault of Border is that it is laughably biased and one-sided to the point of silliness.
-The movie unquestionably and blatantly portrays the Hindu (and to a noticeably lesser extent, the Muslim) Indian soldiers as the heroes and the Pakistani forces as the villainous bad guys.
-This story is all black and white and absolutely no shades of grey at all.
-Throughout nearly every scene, Border oozes Indian nationalism and Hindustani pride, painting the characters of the 23rd Battalion Punjab Regiment as hopelessly outnumbered underdogs going up against a far superior, much more sinister and much less admirable opposing force to protect the former’s “rightful” claim of the contested Rajasthan territory.
-In terms of narrative sociopolitical bias, Border runs way past patriotism into outright jingoism and then some.
-Border is many things, including an exciting and entertaining adventure, but a well rounded, politically objective story it most certainly is not.
+Despite its genre, in terms of Border’s construction as a general melodramatic narrative, it’s both comparable in style to its aforementioned contemporaries and just as accessible, provided one isn’t too ethnically invested in its setting of the 1971 Indo-Pakistan War.
+By that, I mean you’ll only be turned off by the film if you’re of Pakistani descent, a Muslim, and/or take either of those heritages too seriously.
+To be fair to those viewers, the biggest fault of Border is how laughably biased it is to the point of silliness.
+The movie unapologetically portrays the Hindu (and to a lesser extent, the Muslim) Indian soldiers as the heroes and the Pakistani forces as the villains.
+This story is all black and white and no shades of grey.
+Throughout every scene, Border oozes Indian nationalism and Hindustani pride, painting the characters of the 23rd Battalion Punjab Regiment as hopelessly outnumbered underdogs against a technically superior, more sinister opposing force, the former protecting their “rightful” claim to the contested Rajasthan territory.
+In terms of narrative sociopolitical bias, Border sprints beyond patriotism into outright jingoism, and then some.
+Border is many things, including an exciting and entertaining adventure, but a well rounded, politically objective story it is not.

-Thankfully though, the numbing simple-mindedness of the story does not extend to many of the characters, most of whom are well written and easily relatable given their plethora of healthy flashbacks and fleshed out backstories.
-Almost half of the film consists of setting up the major characters and establishing their personalities before they were all called to serve.
-The way the film takes its time to set up each and every one of the ensemble cast is admirable, especially given how the screenplay never becomes indulgent with this or adds any unnecessary filler.
-Border accomplishes a very rare feat by pacing itself well for almost three whole hours and wasting very little of its viewers’ time with frivolous details.
-Given its native industry, that accomplishment is particularly commendable.
+Thankfully, the numbing simple-mindedness of the story does not extend to its characters, most of whom are well written and relatable given their plethora of flashbacks and detailed backstories.
+Almost half of the film consists of establishing the personalities of the principle cast before they were called to serve.
+The way the film takes its time to set up each major character is admirable, especially given how the screenplay never grows overindulgent in this regard.
+Border accomplishes a rare feat by pacing itself well for almost three hours and wasting little of its viewers’ time with frivolous details.
+Given its native industry, that accomplishment is remarkable.

-The setpieces themselves are well rounded and diverse, though few if any are meant as the film’s primary cinematic attractions save for perhaps the final battle.
+The set-pieces are well rounded and diverse, though few are meant as the film’s primary spectacle, save for the final battle.
 Most of the songs are melodic, easy to listen to, and feature modest but appropriate choreography.
-The only thing I’d dock the film on musically is that the filmmakers reuse the same playback singers over and over again to the point where most every actor’s playback voice sounds almost exactly the same.
-This becomes somewhat distracting when we see different characters of varying voice pitches, body sizes, and personalities singing in the same two voices repeatedly.
-As for the battle scenes, they’re relatively sparse save for the final extended action sequence where the Punjab Regiment holds their own against a siege of Pakistani forces.
-The action is pretty good for the most part, especially for a Bollywood film, and I’d be lying if I didn’t say the final stand isn’t an exciting climax to a very good movie.
+My lone musical critique pertains to how the filmmakers reuse the same one or two playback singers to the point where most every actor’s playback voice sounds the same.
+This becomes distracting when we see different characters of varying voice pitches, body sizes, and personalities singing with the same voices repeatedly.
+As for the battle scenes, they’re sparse and not terribly ambitious, save for the final extended action sequence where the Punjab Regiment hold their own against a siege of Pakistani forces.
+The action is effective, especially for a Bollywood film, and I’d be lying if I didn’t say the final stand isn’t an exciting climax to a solid movie.

-Border is top to bottom a highly effective melodrama set against a colorful war backdrop that one doesn’t often see in Bollywood.
-Therefore, it is incredibly satisfying that J. P. Dutta pulls all these extraneous elements together to make a successful film.
-It’s far from perfect, namely in light of how its story is too simplistic and laughably nationalistic to take very seriously, but unlike many of its Bollywood brethren, Border makes you take its characters seriously and presents them as complicated human individuals.
-Unless you’re a phenom auteur known for screenwriting outside the box (e.g. Quentin Tarantino, Paul Thomas Anderson, Martin Scorsese), the rule of thumb for popular filmmaking is to keep a movie’s story simple and its characters complex, and in that sense Border is a fine film that checks all the necessary cinematic boxes.
-The screenplay could stand to be a little bit less hamfisted, certainly, but again, it’s the characters and the pacing of the narrative that really matter here, not so much the narrative backdrop itself.
+Border is, top to bottom, a highly effective melodrama set against a colorful war backdrop, a genre one doesn’t often see in Bollywood.
+Therefore, it is satisfying how J. P. Dutta pulls these extraneous elements together to make a successful film.
+It’s far from perfect, namely in light of how its story is too simplistic and laughably nationalistic to take seriously, but unlike many of its Bollywood brethren, Border makes you take its characters seriously, and presents them as complicated human individuals.
+Unless you’re a phenom auteur known for screenwriting outside the box (e.g. Quentin Tarantino, Paul Thomas Anderson, Martin Scorsese), the rule of thumb for popular filmmaking is to keep a movie’s story simple and its characters complex, and in that sense Border is a fine film that checks all necessary cinematic boxes.
+The screenplay could stand to be less hamfisted, but again, it’s the characters and the pacing of the narrative that matter here, not so much the narrative backdrop itself.

-If you’re in the mood for a straightforward crowd-pleasing war film in the vein of Braveheart (1995) or The Patriot (2000) as opposed to a more grim, philosophical contemplation of the subject matter like Saving Private Ryan (1998) or The Thin Red Line (1999), you should check out Border.
-OK, it probably won’t please all South Asian (namely Pakistani and/or Muslim) viewers, but no film is perfect 😛
+If you’re in the mood for a straightforward, crowd-pleasing war film in the vein of Braveheart (1995) or The Patriot (2000) as opposed to more grim, philosophical contemplations on the subject-matter a la Saving Private Ryan (1998) or The Thin Red Line (1999), you should check out Border.
+It probably won’t please all South Asian (namely Pakistani and/or Muslim) viewers, but no film is perfect 😛

-SUMMARY & RECOMMENDATION: Dutta gets the characters and the story’s pacing right; His ensemble cast of characters and their solid backstories are the rock that holds the war epic together.
-The music of Border is comparable to your average well-written Hindi soundtrack, and the cinematic violence is well above most any action scene I’ve seen in South Asian film.
-The finale is pretty damn rousing stuff.
+SUMMARY & RECOMMENDATION: Dutta gets the characters and the story’s pacing right; his ensemble cast and their solid backstories are the rock that hold this war epic together.
+The music of Border is comparable to your average, strong Hindi soundtrack, and its cinematic violence is well above most South Asian action scenes.
+The finale is damned rousing stuff.

-— However… the narrative backdrop itself and the obvious political bias of the film are so sloppily slanted that you’ll likely chuckle throughout much of the film or be downright offended if you live on the western side of the Kashmir border.
+— However… the narrative backdrop and the obvious political bias of the film are so slanted you’ll chuckle throughout much of the film… or be downright offended if you live on the western side of the Kashmir border.
 Border’s story is essentially Avatar (2009) or Dances with Wolves (1990) with more complex characters.
-The film could’ve used two or three more playback singers.
+The film could’ve used two or three additional playback singers.

 ?
-OK, so if that Pakistani tank hadn’t been driving backwards, would Sunil Shetty’s anti-tank mine even gone off if he’d thrown it at the vehicle?
-Don’t anti-tank mines require tremendous amounts of weight to set them off?
+If that Pakistani tank hadn’t been driving backwards, would Sunil Shetty’s anti-tank mine even gone off if he’d thrown it at the vehicle?
+Don’t anti-tank mines require tremendous weight to set them off?